 - Debug Mode – Enable this to view the API calls on the Cart/Checkout page to debug distance issues.

 Store setup ↑ Back to top

-2/ Select your Shipping Zone that you want to add the method to, and press the Add shipping method + button on the right
+Select edit on the Shipping Zone that you want to add the method to

 - Method Title – Name the shipping method.
 This is visible to customers.